-You may have already heard or read about a clinical trial at Lahey Hospital & Medical Center and want to learn more about it, or you may just be starting to explore this option.
-In either case, there is a full list of clinical trials at Lahey Hospital & Medical Center that are currently recruiting for new participants.
+You may have already heard or read about a clinical trial at Lahey Hospital & Medical Center and want to learn more about it.
+Or you may just be starting to explore this option.
+In either case, click here to find a list of clinical trials at Lahey Hospital & Medical Center that are currently recruiting for new participants.

 Who can participate in a clinical trial?